 Alongside a clear European framework for the sector, workers in inland waterways also need harmonised social security coordination.
 Boats can cross several European countries in just a few days, with crew on various contracts.
 This makes social security complex, and many workers miss out on the protection they deserve.
 For the ETF Inland Waterways Section the principle of one social security regime for all workers on the same vessel is sacred.
 Fair Transport in European inland waterways transport will only become reality if the last remaining loopholes are closed.

 We are an associated partner of CESNI – the European Committee for drawing up standards in Inland Navigation.
 This body could be the genesis of a European Inland Navigation Agency, and we will contribute to the establishment of rules and standards in order to further harmonise the sector on European level.
 We also represent workers towards the various River Commissions that govern traffic on Europe’s biggest rivers.
 These Commissions are very influential, so this is a constant priority – especially the Rhine Commission, which is the largest and affects the most workers.

-Another sub-sector where we are expanding our work is tugs.
-Workers in the tug industry are facing major consolidation efforts, so we are coordinating and joint response between all the relevant workers’ representatives: our affiliates unions, the ETF Dockers’, Maritime and Inland Waterways Sections, and the International Transport Workers’ Federation.
+Another sub-sector where we are expanding our work is tugs and towage.
+Workers in the tug industry are facing major consolidations, so we are coordinating a joint response between all the relevant workers’ representatives: our affiliates unions, the ETF Dockers’, Maritime and Inland Waterways Sections, and the International Transport Workers’ Federation.